 A) Short Stay Visa for Spain (Schengen visa)

-A short stay Schengen visa allows you to stay in Spain for a period of up to 90 days in any given 180 day period of time but you are not allowed to work.
+Schengen refers to the EU passport-free zone covering most of the European Countries.
+If you are a third country national, you must apply for a Schengen Visa prior to travel to the EU.
+A short stay Schengen visa allows you to stay in Spain for a period of up to 90 days in any given 180 day period of time.

 Spain is one of the 26 member countries in the Schengen area; Germany, Austria, Belgium, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Holland, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Czech Republic, Sweden and Switzerland.